sudeep1046/Minecraft_Bot/README.md

 🛠️ Tech Stack

-Python
+🐍 Python

-discord.py
+🤖 discord.py

 🤝 Contributing

+Contributions are always welcome!

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you’d like to change.
+Open an issue to discuss new features/bugs.

+Create a pull request with your improvements.

 📜 License